 Additionally, intentionally adding an ellipsis at the end of a purposefully truncated description can encourage people to click through to your site to see exactly what the content is about.

 Header tags should be used sparingly to include targeted keyword phrases.
 Generally, best practices are to only include them in the top-level header to avoid over-optimization.
 Consider the following structure:

 <h1>Dog Training Tips for Newbies</h1>

 <h2>Obedience and Instruction</h2>

-Keyword Density - While you are creating content for the landing page, keep in mind not to overuse your targeted keyword.
-A good goal to aim for is using the actual keyword phrase 2-3 times, one time in the <h1> tag and 1-2 times in the body of the content on the page.
-Also, keep the individual usage of keywords in the phrase to less than 15 occurrences.
-If you find yourself needing to use those words more, choose synonyms instead to maintain page relevance but avoid a ranking penalty for overusing keywords.
+While you are creating content for the landing page, keep in mind not to overuse your targeted keyword.
+A good goal to aim for is using the actual keyword phrase a maximum of three times— once in the <h1> tag, and two times in the body of the content on the page.
+Also, keep the individual usage of keywords in the phrase to less than fifteen occurrences.
+If you find yourself needing to use those words more than that, choose synonyms instead to maintain page relevance but avoid a ranking penalty for overusing keywords.

-Also, bear in mind that because landing pages are generally stand alone pages, they often don’t benefit from intricate backlinking and relevance page structures that pages hosted on your site may have.
+Also, bear in mind that because landing pages are generally standalone pages, they often do not benefit from intricate back-linking and relevance page structures that pages hosted on your site may have.
 Because of this, it may be especially hard to rank for broad, high volume keywords.
 Instead, target more specific, long-tail keywords that are more relevant to your landing pages.
-Not only will you rank higher for long-tail keywords, but by providing a higher degree of relevance between the keyword search and the content of the landing page, you’ll enjoy higher CTRs and lower Bounce Rates.
+Not only will you rank higher for long-tail keywords, but by providing a higher degree of relevance between the keyword search and the content of the landing page, you will enjoy higher click-through rates and lower bounce rates.